 Notes on English Proficiency:

-All students should fulfil the English Language Proficiency Requirement prescribed below before they are admitted:
+All students should fulfil the English Language Proficiency Requirement prescribed by Graduate School before they are admitted.

 To be considered in the main round of admission in August, applications must be submitted on or before 1st of December in the previous year.
 However, interested applicants should consider early submission of their applications.
 Early applications, particularly before end of November, are likely to be under our first-tier consideration.